Using SPICE To Model DC Motors

 The STEP parameter above is used to run two simulations.
 The inductance of L_inertia is varied from .00000002 to 1.00000002 in steps of 1.
 This .STEP directive will, therefore, run two consecutive simulations.

-The first simulation is a simple driving pulse of duration 100ms.
+The first simulation is a simple driving pulse of the duration of 100ms.
 The second run simulates a stall condition.
 This is modelled (using the .STEP directive) as a massive increase in L_inertia.
-DC MOTOR SPICE NETLIST
+Download here: DC MOTOR SPICE NETLIST

 A SPICE model for a DC motor is presented.
 The model utilises a mechanical equivalent circuit to calculate the speed of the motor, taking into account the inertia and losses of the physical system.
 This is also used in determining the back EMF of the motor coils.
 Behavioural extensions to the model are presented, including a modification to model a stalled motor, inclusion of a gearbox, and finite turn-on voltage.